When Your Teen Needs a Test, Procedure, or Surgery

 they are more self-conscious and worried about how their peers view them.

-Prepare ahead of time to help make the visit to the doctor or hospital less frightening.
+Prepare ahead of time to help make the visit to the healthcare provider or hospital

-Studies have shown that teenagers who are prepared experience less anxiety about their
+less frightening.
+Studies have shown that teenagers who are prepared experience less

 Other suggestions to ease the way: